alecthomas/kong/README.md

 also be interpolated into the help string.

-Finally, any command, argument, or flag type implementing the interface `Help() string` will have this function called to retrieve the help string.
+Finally, any command, argument, or flag type implementing the interface `Help() string` will have this function called to retrieve more detail to augment the help tag.
 This allows for much more descriptive text than can fit in Go tags.

 ## Command handling